Autumn Table

 Piano Chords

 Piano chords are loaded into the main top left area of the screen.
-By default, when setting a scale preset the corresponding set of chords are loaded too, although this can be turned off in the settings if desired.
+By default, when setting a scale preset that has a corresponding set of chords, these will be loaded too.
+This can be turned off in the settings if desired.
 There is space for up to 12 chords so additional chords can be added by pressing the '+' icon on any blank space.
-Alternatively, each piano chord has a mini cog icon under it.
+Alternatively, each piano chord has a mini-cog 'edit' icon under it.
 You can press this button to bring up the settings for that individual chord, which includes an option to swap it out.

 When hovering the mouse over a chord you will also see an arrow icon, this can be used to drag the chord around and quickly rearrange chords within your view.